Product images available via GS1 GDSN

 Since 01/05/2021, a product image in accordance with the GS1 guidelines is expected for each product sheet exchanged via the GS1 GDSN network.

-This request from retailers applies to both product data sheets created directly in My Product Manager and those registered in a GS1 GDSN data pool and published in Belgian–Luxembourg target markets.
-This only applies to products sold in the DIY, Garden and Pet sectors.
+This request from retailers applies both to product sheets created directly in My Product Manager and to product sheets registered in a GS1 GDSN datapool and published for the Belgium-Luxembourg target markets.

 Interim measures apply to images of existing products to allow everyone to produce a compliant product image within a realistic timeframe.